Aretha Franklin: 1980–2007: Arista years

 In 1980, after leaving Atlantic Records, Franklin signed with Clive Davis's Arista Records.
 "Davis was beguiling and had the golden touch", according to Rolling Stone.
 "If anybody could rejuvenate Franklin's puzzlingly stuck career, it was Davis."
+Franklin participated in the musical comedy film, The Blues Brothers, in a cameo guest role as a soul food restaurant proprietor and wife of Matt "Guitar" Murphy.
+In November of that year, Franklin participated in the Royal Variety Performance at the London Palladium in front of Queen Elizabeth The Queen Mother, directed by Louis Benjamin in celebration of fifty years of entertainment.